← Back to Blog

-If you've driven through South Park on Highway 24 and glanced at that sprawling reservoir shimmering in the high-altitude sun, you already know 11 Mile is big.
-At over 3,400 surface acres and sitting at 8,663 feet, 11 Mile Reservoir is one of Colorado's largest and most productive fisheries — yet it's consistently underestimated by anglers who fixate on nearby Antero and Spinney.
-That's a mistake.
+If you've driven through South Park on Highway 24 and glanced at that sprawling reservoir shimmering in the high-altitude sun, you already know Eleven Mile Reservoir — locally written "11 Mile" — is big.
+At over 3,400 surface acres and sitting at 8,663 feet, 11 Mile is one of Colorado's largest and most productive fisheries — and as of 2026, with Antero drained and Spinney absorbing the displaced traffic, it's also the most underused South Park trophy water for anyone willing to put in the size-and-mobility work.
 Fished correctly, 11 Mile delivers some of the most consistent trophy trout action in the state, with rainbow trout, brown trout, and kokanee salmon all growing to impressive size.
 Here's everything you need to know to fish it right.

 11 Mile's size works in your favor.
 A larger water body means a larger chironomid biomass, more feeding lanes, and more room for trout to grow without excessive competition.
 The reservoir is managed by Colorado Parks and Wildlife with a strong focus on quality fishing — the stocking program, combined with wild reproduction in the reservoir's tributary streams, produces a self-sustaining population of rainbows and browns in the 16–26" class.
 The nutrient-rich bottom, fed by the South Platte River and Eleven Mile Creek, creates one of the most prolific chironomid environments in the state.